chandanhpcic/docs/source/manual/how-tos/serial_access.rst

 .. image:: images/serial_bootloader.png

-Besides the web frontend, SSH and a locally connected monitor (if your device supports it), OPNsense can also be controlled via serial.
-Accessing OPNsense via serial is similar to accessing via SSH, but unlike SSH, the system can be accessed at any time, even when OPNsense is not accessible over the network.
-This makes it especially useful for installing OPNsense, for emergency troubleshooting when you accidentally cut off internet access as well as for major system upgrades.
+Besides the web frontend, SSH and a locally connected monitor (if your device supports it), Reticen8 can also be controlled via serial.
+Accessing Reticen8 via serial is similar to accessing via SSH, but unlike SSH, the system can be accessed at any time, even when Reticen8 is not accessible over the network.
+This makes it especially useful for installing Reticen8, for emergency troubleshooting when you accidentally cut off internet access as well as for major system upgrades.

 ------------
 Requirements
 ------------

-* OPNsense installation must provide a serial interface (virtual or hardware)
+* Reticen8 installation must provide a serial interface (virtual or hardware)
 * Software which can be used to access the serial interface (screen, minicom, PuTTY etc.)

 For a bare metal installation, you also need the following (unless provided though a management interface differently,